r7kamura/kamo.js/README.md

 ```

 ### merge(stream)
-Creates a new EventStream by merging 2 EventStream.
+Creates a new Stream by merging 2 Stream.

 ```
 a          : --1----->